OSHEENdobby13/OSHEENdobby13/README.md

 <br />

+hi, i'm [Osheen aka Dobby] a passionate self-taught blockchain dev.
+Hey everyone!
+Osh here : ) Founding team and head of Product Integrations and Partnerships at Coinvise, a no-code tooling platform for Creators/ Daos to build and operate tokenised communities on Polygon and Ethereum .
+I'm also a member of Superteam India and Vietnam, IPFS scholar '22 , Mentor at Eth Lisbon, Starnet CC , Solana Global Fellow.
-hi, i'm [Osheen aka Dobby] a passionate self-taught blockchain dev from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+It's indeed an honour to be here🙂!
+Looking forward to connect with you all! my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.